Valles Marineris: Formation

+Former formation hypotheses

+Hypotheses about the formation of Valles Marineris have changed over the years.
+Ideas in the 1970s were erosion by water or thermokarst activity.
+Thermokarst activity may have contributed, but erosion by water is a problematic mechanism because liquid water cannot exist in most current Martian surface conditions, which typically experience about 1% of Earth's atmospheric pressure and a temperature range of 148 K to 310 K. Many scientists however agree that liquid water flowed on the Martian surface in the past, when atmospheric conditions were different.
+Valles Marineris may have been enlarged by flowing water at that time.
+Another hypothesis by McCauley in 1972 was that the canyons formed by withdrawal of subsurface magma.
+Around 1989, a formation hypothesis by tensional fracturing was proposed.

 Regions of Valles Marineris

 Noctis Labyrinthus

 Noctis Labyrinthus, on the western edge of the Valles Marineris Rift System, north of the Syria Planum and east of Pavonis Mons, is a jumbled terrain composed of huge blocks which are heavily fractured.
 It also contains canyons that run in different directions surrounding large blocks of older terrain.
 Most of the upper parts of the blocks are composed of younger fractured material thought to be of volcanic origin associated with the Tharsis bulge.
 The other tops are composed of older fractured material thought also to be volcanic in origin, but differentiated from the younger material by more ruggedness and more impact craters.
 The sides of the blocks are composed of undivided material thought to be basement rock.
 The space between the blocks is composed mainly of either rough or smooth floor material.
 The rough floor material tends to be in the eastern portion of the Noctis Labyrinthus and is thought to be debris from the walls or maybe eolian features covering rough topography and landslides.
 The smooth floor material is thought to be composed of fluvial or basaltic material and/or eolian features covering an otherwise rough and jumbled terrain.
 Terrains such as Noctis Labyrinthus are commonly found at the head of outflow channels, like the one explored by the Pathfinder mission and its Sojourner rover.
 They are interpreted to be a place of downward block faulting associated with the removal of ground fluid in catastrophic flood sequences.
 The fluid could be either carbon-dioxide ice and gas, water or lava.
 The hypothesis of lava involvement is associated with a proposal that Noctis Labyrinthus is directly connected to lava tubes on the slope of Pavonis Mons.
+In 2024, scientists found evidence that the hypothesized lava came from a volcano they dubbed Noctis Mons, which would be the seventh-highest mountain on Mars at 9028 m, and that the eastern part of its base was home to multiple glaciers with potential for hosting life, which could make it a highly valuable candidate target for astrobiology missions.